justinlee0777/popularthoughts/src/data/articles/walk-hard.md

 ---
-title: "Walk Hard"
+title: 'Walk Hard'
-slug: "/walk-hard"
+slug: '/walk-hard'
-createdAt: "2022-06-26T04:32:37+0000"
+createdAt: '2022-06-26T04:32:37+0000'
-seoTitle: "Walk Hard: A Life Without You (Is No Life At All)"
+seoTitle: 'Walk Hard: A Life Without You (Is No Life At All)'
-seoDescription: "We look at one song - just one! - from the film \"Walk Hard: The Dewey Cox Story\"."
+seoDescription: 'We look at one song - just one! - from the film "Walk Hard: The Dewey Cox Story".'
-tags: ["film", "music"]
+tags: ['film', 'music']
 ---

 It's admittedly a bit sad when a so-called music critic falls in love with the songs of "Walk Hard".